 What if my grades are not what I expected?

 Your actual grades may be higher or lower than you expected.
 It is important to understand how this might affect your choices and the options available to you.
 Whether you have just missed the mark or exceeded your own expectations, there are many ways to access your chosen career through both further and higher education.
-Please arrange a 1:1 with a member of our team to discuss your options.
+Please arrange a 1:1 with a member of our careers team to discuss your options, or call us on 01635 845000.

 If you received your grades at school or another provider, please contact them for information on how to appeal.